fionnachalmers/BHF-DSC-HDS-documentation/docs/curated_assets/kpcs_how_to_use.md

 > hds_curated_assets__lsoa_individual_archived_on_date

-The example below will load the demographics table as at April 2024.
+The example below will load the demographics table as at April 2024 using PySpark:

 {% highlight markdown %}
 ```python